suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 from the `Secure Object Key ID` property (that is contained within the immutable properties of the Object).
-The scope of a Key ID is the namespace so if two tracks inside the same namespace have different tracks_base_key's, then they need to have different Key ID values.
+The scope of a Key ID is the namespace so if two tracks inside the same namespace have different tracks_base_keys, then they need to have different Key ID values.
 This design is to support a keys across many tracks where a client uses subscribe namespace to get new tracks as they are created in the namespace.